 - vii.
-In relation to the entire paragraph: - A. the integration strategy for Windows was driven completely or in part by whether Boral was to sell or retain it (BOR.602.081.2025); and - B. the divestment of Windows was considered as late as September 2018 (BOR.602.112.5108; BOR.600.046.3663). - 57.
-By reason of the matters pleaded in paragraph 56, at all material times from when Boral acquired Headwaters, and during the Relevant Period: - (a) Boral had not integrated Windows into the shared business services function (being the BSAS) that Headwaters and/or Boral North America utilised; and/or
+In relation to the entire paragraph: - A. the integration strategy for Windows was driven completely or in part by whether Boral was to sell or retain it (BOR.602.081.2025); and - B. the divestment of Windows was considered as late as September 2018 (BOR.602.112.5108; BOR.600.046.3663).

-(b) Boral had not integrated Windows into the business and reporting systems used by Boral to report on, and forecast, Boral North America's financial performance,
+- 57. By reason of the matters pleaded in paragraph 56, at all material times from when Boral acquired Headwaters, on or about 30 August 2017 and during the Relevant Period: - (a) Boral had not integrated Windows into the shared business services function (being the BSAS) that Headwaters and/or Boral North America utilised; and/or - (b) Boral had not integrated Windows into the business, accounting and/or reporting systems used by Boral to report on, and forecast, Boral North America's financial performance.